meharbhamrah/CSKeywords/README.md

 - In computer organisation, the memory hierarchy separates computer storage into a hierarchy based on response time.
 - The BIOS (Basic Input/Output System) is firmware in a computer that initializes and manages hardware components during startup.
 It provides essential instructions for the operating system to take over and is responsible for tasks like booting the computer and configuring hardware settings.
 - In computing, a device driver is a computer program that operates or controls a particular type of device that is attached to a computer or automaton.
+- Abstraction layer - Simplified interface or set of functions that hide complex underlying details, allowing for easier interaction with a system or software component.
+  - A low-level abstraction layer in computing provides a basic and minimal interface to interact with hardware or software components, exposing more of the underlying details and requiring a deeper understanding of the system.
+- Peripheral is an auxiliary hardware device used to transfer information into and out of a computer.

 ## Hardware Units:
 - CPU (Central Processing Unit): The primary hardware component responsible for executing instructions and performing calculations in a computer.
 - GPU (Graphics Processing Unit): A specialized hardware component optimized for rendering graphics and handling parallel processing tasks.